eshava/Eshava.DomainDrivenDesign/README.md

 Aggregate models can also contain validation rules that refer to their child models.
 For example, if two child models are not allowed to have the same name.
 Validation rules that require information from outside the domain model are not permitted.

+Value objects represent components of the domain model.
+These cannot be changed after creation and have a parameterized constructor.
+The information contained in a value object is treated as a unit.
+If any information contained in the value object is changed, the entire value object must be recreated.
+Value objects are used as properties of the domain models.
+Nested value objects are not supported.

 The lifecycle of a model, from creation to modification to deactivation, can be relevant for the own or other domains.
 For this reason, every model action generates a model-internal event.
 The standard events are "created", "changed" and "deactivated".
 Additional events can be added.
 The automatic generation of these events can be deactivated in each model and is activated by default.
 For an aggregate model, there are additional settings for creating events related to its child models.